 All in all, Blue Ridge Platinum Pro is an all-in-one Koi food that provides everything your Koi fish needs to live longer, happier, and healthier.

 Since they are floating premium Koi pellets that hover over the water surface, you get a chance to witness the exquisite moves of your Koi fish while feeding.
+Given the high price of the fish, this is recommended for premium breed koi fish.

-5. Kaytee Premium Koi Fish Food
+5. Kaytee Premium

 Season: All season Koi food